alphagov/paas-team-manual/source/team/notifying_tenants.html.md

 Every now and then, we need to let our tenants know that something has happened or will happen on the platform.
 For example, letting teams know about security fixes, CF/stemcell/buildpack upgrades, new features and incidents.

-Depending on what it is we want to tell users, we have two different channels for sending these notifications:
+Depending on what it is we want to tell users, we have three different channels for sending these notifications:

 * incident alerts and reports are sent using [our Statuspage account](https://manage.statuspage.io/pages/h4wt7brwsqr0)
-* changes, fixes and upgrades are sent using the [GOV.UK PaaS Announce Google group](https://groups.google.com/a/digital.cabinet-office.gov.uk/forum/?hl=en#!forum/gov-uk-paas-announce)
+* changes and fixes are sent via the [technical emails channel](#sending-critical-technical-emails)
-* new feature announcements are sent using the [GOV.UK PaaS Announce Google group](https://groups.google.com/a/digital.cabinet-office.gov.uk/forum/?hl=en#!forum/gov-uk-paas-announce)
+* upgrades and new feature announcements are sent using the [GOV.UK PaaS Announce Google group](https://groups.google.com/a/digital.cabinet-office.gov.uk/forum/?hl=en#!forum/gov-uk-paas-announce)

 ## Sending incident alerts and updates